-PLNU strives to be a place where you grow as whole persons.
-To this end we provide resources for our graduate students to encounter God and grow in their Christian faith.
-At the Liberty Station campus we have an onsite chaplain, Rev. Wil Ryland who is available during class break times across the week.
-If you have questions, desire to meet with Rev Ryland or prayer requests you can contact him directly at gradchaplainlibertystation@pointloma.edu.
-In addition, there are resources for your Christian faith journey available on the Graduate Student Life webpage.
+Please be aware PLNU strives to be a place where you grow as whole persons.
+To this end, we provide resources for our students to encounter God and grow in their Christian faith.
+If students have questions, a desire to meet with the chaplain or have prayer requests you can contact the Office of Spiritual Development